EXPERIENCED MINDFULNESS TEACHER?

 Networking: Participants will be able to connect with Mindfulness teachers who already teach in the workplace.

-Virtual groups: Programme participants will be encouraged and supported to set up virtual networks of peers with similar interests or focus areas.
+Virtual groups: Participants will be encouraged and supported to set up virtual networks of peers with similar interests or focus areas.
 Once established, these groups will be self-organised and managed without input or facilitation from the OMF

 Learning Outcomes

-By the end of the Programme, participants will have explored how to:
+By the end of the course, participants will have explored how to:

-4. Decide on the research and evidence base most relevant to the workplace context and present it with credibility and integrity
+7. Decide on the research and evidence base most relevant to the workplace context and present it with credibility and integrity and use it to develop a compelling offering

 Certification

-A Certificate of Readiness to Teach in the Workplace will be available for all participants who have attended and actively participated in both training blocks, and completed all programme assignments
+A Certificate of Readiness to Teach in the Workplace will be available for all participants who have attended and actively participated in both training blocks, and completed all course assignments

 This has to be one of the best courses I’ve attended during my career.
 Never have I felt so inspired by a course and the community I have met along the way.